Alessandro-Battiato/gericht-restaurant/README.md

 Gericht Restaurant is a modern web app about a luxury restaurant which offers a wide variety of meals and drinks, featuring also the chefs and a video showing how the resturant looks.
 This app has been created using React, but the styling has been applied from scratch, using pure vanilla CSS.
+One key feature of this web application though is the usage of TypeScript along with React, making the application strict and safe